guettli/cognitive-biases/README.md

 # cognitive biases

 I love cognitive biases.
-I was inspired by Rolf Dobellis book [The Art of Thinking Clearly](https://en.wikipedia.org/wiki/The_Art_of_Thinking_Clearly).
+I was inspired by Rolf Dobelli's book [The Art of Thinking Clearly](https://en.wikipedia.org/wiki/The_Art_of_Thinking_Clearly).

 There is a great list of biases on Wikipedia: [List of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).